chaos-mesh/website/docs/simulate-jvm-application-chaos.md

 ENDRULE
 ```

-You need to convert the line breaks in the configuration file to the newline character "\n", and use the converted text as the value of "rule-data" as follows:
+You need to escape the line breaks in the configuration file to the newline character "\n", and use the escaped text as the value of "rule-data" as follows:

 ```txt
 \nRULE modify return value\nCLASS Main\nMETHOD getnum\nAT ENTRY\nIF true\nDO return 9999\nENDRULE\n"